 Once the operating system is installed, Suntan Special is used to apply all the fixes, patches and configuration to the newly installed operating system.
 Suntan Special includes a platform sequence for each operating system.
 The purpose of the platform sequence is to install all of these in the correct order to create a complete system with the latest available software.

-Once the system is properly configured, Suntan Special offers an application sequence containing 147 applications.
+Once the system is properly configured, Suntan Special offers an application sequence containing a large number of applications.
 Suntan Special installs each selected application, using unattended installation where possible, to complete application installation quickly and accurately.
 If an application requires other software, the application sequence includes the installation of that software.

 Suntan Special sequences are tested to ensure that the resulting system will function as expected.
 When additional configuration beyond simply installing the program is required, Suntan Special will ensure that the required steps are taken.

 Documentation for Suntan Special is offered in three forms, a native OS/2 information presentation file, a set of web pages, and a printed manual.